envire/envire.github.io/docs/maps_grid_map.md

 The projection of the world position into Grid Map to estimate the corresponding cell is done by taking into account the local grid frame, which is specified by ``offset`` in ``LocalMap``.

 ``GridMap`` allows to create any type of gridbased maps.
 The cell type stored in the map can be specified by the developer/user freely.
 Moreover, the default storage used in GridMap is ``std::vector``, due to its computational efficiency.
-However, the memory storage can be also extanded.
+However, the memory storage can be also extended.